-Just because you can't come into the library doesn't mean you can't check out books!
+If you can't make it to the library, that doesn't mean you can't check out books!
 Learn how to access our ebooks and eaudio here:

 - Getting Started with ereaders

 - Getting Started with Kindle ereaders

 - Getting Started with Libby